andrehe001/aad-coach/concept.md

 ## Milestones
 1. Pilot delivery at Bosch in April
-2. Second pilot delivery in May
+2. Second pilot delivery in May (cloud native day in cologne on the 5th of May with 60 people?)
 3. Releasing it to the public across CSAs, GBBs, WW Azure DL in June
 4. Internal delivery at Ready, Las Vegas, in July